lukehansell/redirectify/README.md

 Using npm:

 ```
-npm install redirectify browserify
+npm install redirectify browserify --save
 ```

 ## Usage

-Redirectify requires a specific directory structure when overriding:
+In it's simplest form Redirectify requires a specific directory structure when overriding:

     .
-    +-- file
+    ├ file.txt
-    +-- overridingDir
+    ├ overridingDir
-    |   +-- file
+    │ └ file.txt

+When the top level `file.txt` is required by Browserify `overridingDir/file.txt` is loaded instead.
+Using the `base` option you can specify entire directories to override.
+If no override is found then the original is used.

-The file to be overridden and the overriding file must have the same name.
+*The file to be overridden and the overriding file must have the same name.*

-If a matching directory or file is not found then the original is used.
+*If a matching directory or file is not found then the original is used.*

+### Options

+`dir`  - relative path to the directory containing the overriding file

+`base` - [optional] used for specifying the common root for overriding sub directories

 ### Config